 Humans have limited experience from deep space missions.
-The International Space Station (ISS) and the NASA Space Shuttle are still fairly well protected by the magnetosphere and only few human beings have ventured beyond this protection zone, and for an extremely short amount of time (compared to the multi-year timeframe for a mission to Mars).
+The International Space Station (ISS) is still fairly well protected by the magnetosphere and only few human beings have ventured beyond this protection zone, and for an extremely short amount of time (compared to the multi-year timeframe for a mission to Mars).
 Exposure to space radiation increases the risks of astronauts developing cancer, experiencing central nervous system decrements, exhibiting degenerative tissue effects or developing acute radiation syndrome [1,2].
-In particular, biological effects of radiation are generally divided into: a) stochastic effects in humans which can significantly increase the likelihood of an astronaut developing late pathologies (e.g., cancer); b) tissue reactions (formerly named deterministic effects), which can cause short-term effects such as cataracts and acute radiation sickness, which will ‘‘definitely’’ occur beyond a threshold dose.
-Passive shieldings are an effective countermeasure against SEPs, but remain ineffective in protecting from the biological impacts of fast moving, highly-charged GCRs nuclei.
-Astronauts travelling on a protracted voyage to Mars may be exposed to transient intense solar events generating SEPs, overlaid on a more predictable flux of GCRs, not to mention the even higher risks in the case of astronauts on Extra-Vehicular Activity (EVA) missions.
+In particular, biological effects of radiation are generally divided into: a) stochastic effects which can significantly increase the likelihood of an astronaut developing late pathologies (e.g., cancer); b) tissue reactions (formerly named deterministic effects), which can cause short-term effects such as cataracts and acute radiation sickness, which will ‘‘definitely’’ occur beyond a threshold dose.
+Passive shieldings are an effective countermeasure against SEPs, but remain of little efficiency in protecting from fast moving, highly-charged GCRs nuclei and the eventual ramarkable amount of neutrons generated inside a spacecraft/habitat.
+Astronauts travelling on a protracted voyage to Mars may be exposed to transient intense solar events generating SEPs, overlaid on a more predictable flux of GCRs, not to mention the risks in the case of astronauts on Extra-Vehicular Activity (EVA) missions.
 At present, active and passive dosimeters are used to determine the radiation dose on the ISS and the depth that such dose reaches in human by means of a human phantom torso (the MATROSHKA experiment ).

 The regime in which the impact particle is ionizing the atoms in the target and generating the secondary species can be, to a certain extent, described quite well in terms of simple sparse collisions nearly independent on each other, with individual water molecules, which is the basic assumption of Monte Carlo simulations in radiation transport tools.
 The information on scattering cross sections from relatively simple atomic theories is then used to study radiation tracks via such tools [6,7], like Geant4-DNA.
 Actually, it was previously thought that this ionization regime was the only one relevant for DNA damage, according to the common assumption that maximum energy deposition translates into maximum damage.
 However, recent studies have shown that there is still a huge amount of damage even when the impact particle is slowed down to an energy such that it cannot ionize the electrons in the target anymore .
 Within this regime, some approximations on which Monte Carlo tools are based become questionable, as also the use of atomic (gas phase) calculated or measured scattering cross sections.